ConjurTech/slate/source/includes/rest/_tickers.html.md

 ## Tickers

-Ticker endpoints allow retrieval of aggregated market data on Switcheo Exchange.
+Ticker endpoints allow retrieval of aggregated market data.

 Authentication is not required for these endpoints.

-### Get Candlesticks
+### GET Candlesticks

 Returns candlestick chart data filtered by url parameters.